Products

 Pictured Above: Mean Time Between Failure (MTBF) graph Component in iMaint Dashboard.
 This example was broken down by Craft (or the type of job such as mechanic, plumber, electrician) in order to determine which types of issues occur the most.

 Pictured Above: Mean Time to Repair (MTTR) graph Component in iMaint Dashboard.
-This example is broken down by Equipment ID to identify which one is the most problematic.
+This example is broken down by Asset ID to identify which one is the most problematic.

 SHARE